genesis-community/cf-genesis-kit/MANUAL.md

   - `ssh-proxy-on-routers` - moves the ssh-proxy from scheduler instance group to the router instance group, placing it on the edge network, and enabling scaling via scaling the routers.
   - `no-tcp-routers` - removes the tcp-router instance group and associated resource allocations for systems that don't need tcp routes.
   - `windows-diego-cells` - Adds Windows Diego cell functionality.
   - `isolation-segments` - enables usage of [isolation segments](https://docs.cloudfoundry.org/adminguide/routing-is.html#overview) using minimal configuration.
+Supports nfs-volume-services, nfs-ldap and smb-volume-services features.

 Database related - choose one:
   - `postgres-db` - Use an external postgres instance to host persistent data.